rmia46/run-in-shell/README.md

 ###  This is a powershell script to run different source files like .c, .cpp, .lua etc. More like vs-codes code-runner extension.

 ## Installation
-Copy the source code and then append it to the pwoershell `$PROFILE`
+Copy the source code and then append it to the powershell `$PROFILE`

 If you haven't previously created any profile run the following command in the powershell window.